souffle-lang/souffle-lang.github.io/downloads.md

   dpkg -i souffle_1.0-1_amd64.deb
 ```

-The MD5SUM of the package is
+The MD5SUM of the package is:
 ```
   21bbfdefa9ac851c54400c9441e715f4
 ```